-- c_1 . c_2 ... c_n , where c_1 is a connector of the class, n>=1 and c{i+1} is a connector element of c_i for i=1:(n-1). - m.c, where m is a non-connector element in the class and c is a connector element of m.
+- c_1, c_2, \ldots, c_n , where c_1 is a connector of the class, $n \ge 1$ and c{i+1} is a connector element of c_i for i=1: (n-1). - m.c, where m is a non-connector element in the class and c is a connector element of m.

-There may optionally be array subscripts on any of the components; the array subscripts shall be parameter expressions or the special operator ":".
+There may optionally be array subscripts on any of the components; the array subscripts shall be parameter expressions.
 If the connect construct references array of connectors, the array dimensions must match, and each corresponding pair of elements from the arrays is connected as a pair of scalar connectors.